Craftsman Living in the Wright Style: Copperfield Heights Linden Homes

 A Neighborhood Designed to Breathe

 The layout of Copperfield Heights is as thoughtfully composed as the homes themselves.
-Sculpted roads curve gently through the regions, guiding residents without the harshness of rigid grids.
-Many homes feature private walkways — a detail I find particularly nice — and the streetlamps glow softly at night, lending the entire district a storybook warmth.
-Arriving in my new medium-sized home in the depth of winter, I thew open the front door and found a gorgeous, tranquil, snow-covered neighborhood sprawled before me, with hills, a lake in the backyard and a small waterfall nearby.
-I definitely see improvements in landscaping, though I’ll hold off on a full endorsement until I see spring erupt.
+Meandering roads curve gently through the regions, guiding residents without the harshness of rigid grids.
+Many homes feature private walkways — a detail I find particularly nice — and there are streetlamps glowing softly at night, lending the entire district a storybook warmth.
+Arriving in my new medium-sized home in the depth of winter, I thew open the front door and found a gorgeous, tranquil, snow-covered neighborhood sprawled before me, with rolling hills, a lake in the backyard and a small waterfall nearby.
+I definitely see improvements in landscaping over some of the previous themes, though I’ll hold off on a full throated endorsement until I see spring erupt.
+(Update: Spring erupted right on schedule, so apparently these regions following meteorological spring, which begins March 1st-and now the neighborhood is full of green trees, flowering plants and birds chirping).

 It is a neighborhood meant for strolling.

-One can imagine evening walks beneath amber lamps, a soft breeze rustling through trees, perhaps a neighbor waving from a porch framed in timber and stone.
+One can imagine evening walks beneath glowing lamps, a soft breeze rustling through the variety of trees, perhaps a neighbor waving from a porch framed in timber and stone.
 It feels… grounded.
 Human.
 A place for families to stroll and take the dogs for a walk.
 It’s all here.

 Seasons That Shift on Their Own

 Like Aspen Ridge before it, Copperfield Heights becomes the second Linden Home region that transforms automatically throughout the year.
 There is no fiddling with settings, no seasonal management required.
-The regions quietly change their attire as time passes.
+The regions quietly change their attire with each season.

-Autumn brings cooler days and drapes the landscape in russet tones and drifting leaves, while winter transforms the landscape into quiet and hushed time for watching snow, building fires and celebrating holidays.
-Spring brings the life and light back as the snow melts and the green pushes through, while summer brings the hazy warmth and outdoor activities, all set to the seasonally changing stage.
+Autumn, always my favorite, brings cooler days and drapes the landscape in amber and russet tones with drifting leaves, while winter transforms the landscape into a quiet and hushed time for watching snow, building fires and celebrating holidays.
+Spring, coming soon to a Copperfield soon brings the life and light back as the snow melts and the green pushes through, while summer offers the hazy warmth and outdoor activities we all love, set to the seasonally changing stage.

 Bellisseria, ever the attentive hostess, handles the details.
 You need only live in it, take it all in and thrive.